getty-zig/getty/README.md

 consists of just the values `true` and `false`.

 Next, we need to specify how to convert each type within Getty's data model into our data format.
-In this example, we'll use the following specification:
+We'll use the following specification:

 <details>
   <summary><b>Specification</b></summary>